MWein/Penny/README.md

 ### Tax Estimation

 Uncle Sam wants his cut, so I'm going to write some functionality that will estimate how much ~~theft~~ taxes I'll have to pay on whatever I earn since I won't have the "luxury" of tax withholding.
-This where the Ledger collection comes in.
 I will also have to consider the [Wash-Sale Rule](https://www.youtube.com/watch?v=R7OmiwjGsZE) rule.
 Or not.
 This is just an estimation.

 ## Brokers